3 travelers attacked at San Francisco airport with sharp weapon

 The man then assaulted three passing travelers with the sharp object, according to Doug Yakel, the public information officer for San Francisco Airport.

-The SFPD was not able to confirm the weapon used, but witnesses described it as an edged weapon resembling a machete.
-The SFPD currently believes the attack was a random and isolated incident, and the suspect did not appear to know the victims.
+San Francisco police were not able to confirm the weapon used, but witnesses described it as an edged weapon resembling a machete.
+The Police Department currently believes the attack was a random and isolated incident, and the suspect did not appear to know the victims.

 All three of the injured passengers were treated for cuts and scrapes before continuing on their journeys.
 Yakel said there was no other impact to airport operations.